-Big players, including Microsoft, with its now built-into Windows 11 Bing AI (or is it Sydney?), Google, with Bard, and OpenAI, with ChatGPT, are making AI chatbot technology previously restricted to test labs more accessible to the general public.
+Big players, including Microsoft, with its Bing AI (and Copilot), Google, with Bard, and OpenAI, with ChatGPT-4, are making AI chatbot technology previously restricted to test labs more accessible to the general public.

 But there are so many more pieces to the AI landscape that are coming into play — and there are going to be problems — but you can be sure to see it all unfold here on The Verge.

 - Microsoft CTO Kevin Scott thinks Sydney might make a comeback

 - Microsoft’s Bing Chat AI is now open to everyone, with plug-ins coming soon